 Your pulse is also important to check when you take certain medicines such as beta blockers: If your pulse drops much below 60, it's important to tell your doctor.
 Cholesterol is worth watching, too.
 Cholesterol comes in two major types: LDL ("bad") and HDL ("good.")
 Too much LDL cholesterol can lead to a heart attack or stroke, but HDL cholesterol can actually help keep your arteries clear.
 For this reason, it takes two numbers to really describe your cholesterol, which is measured in units called mg/dL, or milligrams per deciliter.
-According to the latest government guidelines, the ideal total cholesterol is less than 200 mg/dL, and the ideal LDL level should be below 100 mg/dL.
-(Patients with fewer risk factors may have less rigid goals.)
-There are two other numbers to keep in mind: Although the government doesn't set target numbers for "good" HDL cholesterol, research suggests that an HDL level below 40 is too low and increases your risk of heart disease; studies also indicate that an HDL level of 60 or more mg/dL decreases your risk.
+According to the latest government guidelines, the ideal total cholesterol is 170 mg/dL or lower, and the LDL level should be below 110 mg/dL (under 100 mg/dL is ideal).
+There are two other numbers to keep in mind: Research suggests that an HDL level of 60 is ideal, with 35 or higher acceptable.

-Your doctor will also want to keep close track of your triglycerides, a fatty substance in the blood that can raise the risk of a heart attack or stroke.
-150 mg/dL is borderline high and a reading of 200 mg/dL or above is too high.
+Your doctor will also want to keep close track of your triglycerides, a fatty substance in the blood that can raise the risk of a heart attack or stroke, which should be below 150 mg/dL.

 Exercise and weight numbers are important, too.
-For people with heart disease, the American Heart Association/American College of Cardiology recommends an optimal goal of 30 to 60 minutes of exercise each day.
+For people with heart disease, the American Heart Association/American College of Cardiology recommends an optimal goal of 30 to 60 minutes of aerobic exercise each day and muscle-strengthening exercises at least two days a week.
 (Get tested by your doctor before starting a new exercise program, however.)
 For weight management, the guidelines recommend a Body Mass Index (BMI) of 18.5 to 24.9.

 If your LDL is too high or your HDL is too low, your doctor will probably recommend a change in lifestyle, a cholesterol medicine, or a combination of the two.
 Your doctor will want to test you again within a few months to see if your numbers are headed in the right direction, and to make sure you are not having any side effects from the medicine.

-If your triglycerides are over the 150 mark, you'll probably need treatment to bring them down.
+If your triglycerides are 150 or above, you'll probably need treatment to bring them down.
 This may include diet and exercise, with medicines usually added only if the levels are considerably higher than 150.

 If you have diabetes, a blood sugar monitor can give you some of the most important numbers in your life.
 Keeping your blood sugar under control is the best way to prevent complications such as blindness, nerve damage, and heart attacks.
 For most people, good numbers would be 70 mg/dL to 130 before meals and less than 180 two hours after starting a meal.
 (Some doctors prefer to see patients maintain a pre-meal blood sugar closer to 100 than 130, and post-meal glucose closer to 150 than 180.)
 Talk to your doctor about your personal blood sugar goals.